Author: Dr. Jean-Paul Rodrigue

 - Individual Transportation.
 Includes any mode where mobility is the outcome of a personal choice and means, such as the automobile, walking, cycling, or the motorcycle.
 Most people walk to satisfy their basic mobility, but this number varies according to the city being considered.
 Some forms of individual mobility could be favored, while others could be impaired.
 For instance, walking accounts for 88% of all movements within Tokyo’s central area, while this figure is only 3% for Los Angeles.
 The density and design of the former are more accommodating to the individual mobility of pedestrians than the latter.

 - Freight Transportation.
 Since cities are dominant centers of production and consumption, urban activities are accompanied by large movements of freight.
 These movements are mostly characterized by delivery trucks moving between industries, distribution centers, warehouses, and retail activities as well as from major terminals such as ports, railyards, distribution centers, and airports.
 The growth of e-commerce has been associated with an increase in the home deliveries of parcels.
-The mobility of freight within cities tends to be overlooked but is part of an emerging field related to city logistics.
+The mobility of freight within cities is part of an emerging field related to city logistics.

 Each form of urban mobility, be it walking, the automobile, or urban transit, has a level of suitability to fill mobility needs.
 Different transport technologies and infrastructures have been implemented, resulting in a wide variety of urban transport systems around the world.
 In developed economies, there have been four general eras of urban development, each associated with a different form of urban mobility, with a fifth phase unfolding.